ebruno/codesamples/README.md

 # codesamples #
 Coding samples in various languages

+## git client-side hooks ##
+The repository has git client-side hooks defined if .githooks/hooks.

+	To enable them copy them to
+	   cp .githooks/* .git/hooks
+	or
+	   git config core.hooksPath .githooks

 ## Installing Runners ##
 For experimentation it be useful to use gitlab and github runners That are hosted in a local environment.